 - are a boarder or lodger

-You cannot, however, get Housing Benefit if you are living with a close relative (such as a parent) and paying them rent.
+You cannot, however, get Housing Benefit if you are paying rent to a close relative (such as a parent, brother or sister) that you are living with.

-If you are an owner occupier and you need help to pay your rates charges you would have to make a claim for Housing Benefit to Land and Property Services.
-You can call them on
+If you are an owner occupier and you need help to pay your rates charges you must make a claim for Housing Benefit to Land and Property Services.
+You can call them on 0300 200 7802

 What can I claim Housing Benefit for?

 Housing Benefit is most commonly payable for a person who has rent and/or rates charges to pay for the home they live in.
 It can also be used to meet some service charges.

 You cannot however get Housing Benefit to help you pay meal costs, fuel charges or cleaning your home

 How do I make a claim for Housing Benefit?